Scholarships & Awards : Questions and Answers

-If I'm going into the Bachelor of Science Program directly from high school, can I apply for the Science Scholarship?
+If I am enrolled in a Bachelor of Science Program directly from high school, can I apply for the Science Scholarship?

-Can I receive funding to attend university if I've already received funding for community college/private trade school?
+Can I receive funding to attend university if I have already received funding to attend a community college/private trade school?

-I graduated a few years ago and have now decided to continue my education, can I still apply for a scholarship?
+I graduated a few years ago from high school in Nova Scotia but did not apply for a scholarship.
+I have decided to continue my education, can I still apply for a scholarship?

 How do I find out if the university, private career college or trade school has received a cheque for me?

 It is the responsibility of the student to call the Student Accounts and/or Financial Services section of the institution to find out if the scholarship cheque has been received.

 Why was scholarship/award not posted to my student account?